 Sounds like we’ll be right at home!

 Ironically, given its extraordinary culinary culture, it is not cuisine but magic that has brought the Eats Worlds to Osaka.
 We’re here to unleash our wee muggles on Hogwarts.
 Well, at least the Wizarding World of Harry Potter at Universal Studios.
-But given that this is us, we have allowed time to see what other excitement can be conjure in Osaka in 24 hours, plus a whole extra day for alchemy of the culinary kind.
+But given that this is us, we have allowed time to see what other excitement can be conjured in Osaka in 24 hours, plus a whole extra day for alchemy of the culinary kind.

 But before the eating can commence we need to check in to our hotel.
 The Intercontinental Osaka is the place to stay for hungry visiting Muggles, conveniently located just a couple of minutes walk from the cavernous JR Osaka Station in the new Grand Front Osaka food and entertainment complex and everything we want to see do and reach is an easy train ride away.

 Osaka’s newest five-star hotel, the lobby is a sassy space of wood and stone dotted with funky modern art that somehow conjures the feeling of both modern and ancient Japan.